-Streaming live TV over the internet may be more flexible than paying for a cable or satellite package, but it isn’t necessarily cheaper.
-Many of the top streaming services out there offer massive channel lineups comparable to cable, and after you pay for internet, you’re pretty much breaking even.
+Streaming live TV over the internet may offer more flexibility than a cable or satellite package, but it isn’t necessarily cheaper.
+Many of the top streaming services out there offer massive channel lineups compared to cable, but after you pay for them (and your internet connection), you’re pretty much breaking even.
 But is that really what cord cutters need?
 Philo, an up-and-coming live TV streaming service aiming to compete with the likes of Sling TV and its contemporaries, is betting the answer is no.

 What is Philo?

 While Philo is similar to Sling TV, PlayStation Vue, AT&T TV Now, YouTube TV, or Hulu + Live TV in terms of how it works and the technology behind it, it is a very different offering.
 Instead of trying to replace a full cable subscription, it offers a smaller subset of channels, and while it’s more expensive now than when it launched, it is still a compelling service at $20 per month for new subscriptions.

 AT&T offers the closest competitor to Philo when it comes to price and programming with its $15-per-month AT&T WatchTV service.
 That service might have a lower price, but it also offers fewer channels.
 In the end, which service you choose will likely have to do with the channels offered, though AT&T is hoping to draw more users to its service by offering it free to customers of certain AT&T Wireless plans.